bitshares/bitshares.github.io-old/_posts/en/2015-06-07-migrating-to-bitshares-2.0.md

 ## Migration Path
 Unfortunately, upgrading to BitShares 2.0 is not just a "hard fork", it is what we would like to call "pitch-fork".
 On an appointed date/time, a snapshot will be taken of all BitShares balances in all asset types.
-The new chain will then launch within an hour of the snapshot that discards all transaction history.
+The new chain will then launch within 24 hrs of the snapshot that discards all transaction history.
+This snapshot will not be announced until we are 100% confident that the migration can occur in a timely manner.

 ## User Interface Migration
 The new BitShares UI will be an entirely hosted wallet with private keys maintained in the browser and hosted at